-- the public realm should be designed to ensure that well connected, safe and attractive environments are created for the community, giving priority to pedestrians and cyclists and not motor vehicles; - the built and natural environment should be properly integrated.
-The design process should therefore be holistic to ensure a well-defined transition from built-up to natural areas, particularly on the edges of settlements; - new development should not seek to mimic existing development but should be of its time.
-The Council will encourage a contemporary approach to new designs which respect and respond positively to the context, local distinctiveness and sense of place in terms of layout, scale, form, space and materials: - measures to minimise carbon emissions, promote renewable energy and manage water effectively should be an integral part of the design solutions; - 7.16 Developers and their agents should carry out contextual surveys and analyse their findings in accordance with the urban design principles set out in the 'By Design' documents52 and other relevant guidance.
+- new development (which includes hard and soft landscaping) should connect seamlessly to surrounding development in terms of layout, scale, form, enclosure, space and materials and, where appropriate, take the opportunity to enhance the public realm; - the public realm should be designed to ensure that well connected, safe and attractive environments are created for the community, giving priority to pedestrians and cyclists and not motor vehicles where appropriate; - the built and natural environment should be properly integrated.
+The design process should therefore be holistic to ensure a well-defined transition from built-up to natural areas, particularly on the edges of settlements; - new development should complement but not seek to mimic existing development and but should be of its time.
+The Council will encourage a contemporary approach to new designs which respect and respond positively to the context, local distinctiveness and sense of place in terms of layout, scale, form, space and materials; - measures to minimise carbon emissions, promote renewable energy and manage water effectively should be an integral part of the design solutions; - 7.16 Developers and their agents should carry out contextual surveys and analyse their findings in accordance with the urban design principles set out in the 'By Design' documents56 and other relevant guidance.
 The analysis should inform the design concept and applicants should be able to demonstrate how the urban design principles above have informed the detailed design in terms of its character, continuity and enclosure, quality of the public realm, ease of movement, adaptability and diversity.